28

 SIZE: 7″ x 7″ square.

-NOTIONS: A yarn needle, scissors, measuring tape, insulated lining fabric (optional), and a 5 mm crochet hook.
+NOTIONS: yarn needle, scissors, measuring tape, insulated lining fabric (optional).

 Bobble-It-Up Pot Holder from Katie Vasquez

-Bobble-It-Up is a simple, free crochet pattern for a double-thick potholder featuring the puff stitch.
+Bobble-It-Up is a simple and free crochet pattern for a double-thick potholder/hot pad.

 SIZE: 7½” x 8″.

-NOTIONS: A yarn needle, a stitch marker, scissors, and a 3.5 mm crochet hook.
+NOTIONS: a yarn needle, stitch marker, and scissors.

 Free Crochet Potholder Pattern from Leelee Knits